 Use Fines, Permit Denials or Criminal Charges

-Use fines, permit denials or criminal charges to encourage repair and maintenance for severely blighted properties that threaten health and safety.
+Use fines, permit denials or criminal charges to encourage repair and maintenance

 Strategies for Communities